neovim/neovim/CONTRIBUTING.md

 ### Coding style

-All code changes should follow the [Google C++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) with the following exceptions:
+All code changes should follow the [neovim style guide](http://neovim.org/development-wiki/style-guide/style-guide.xml).

- * Function names should be `lower_case` separated by underscores.
- * Struct and enum names that are not typedef-ed are `struct lower_case` and `enum lower_case`.
- * The opening brace for function declarations should appear on the next line.
- * All control structures must always use braces.

-Please run `clint.py` to detect style errors. `clint.py` is Google's [`cpplint.py`](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#cpplint) script modified with the above style guidelines.
+Please run `clint.py` to detect style errors. `clint.py` is Google's [`cpplint.py`](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#cpplint) script modified with the neovim style guidelines.
 It is not perfect and may have false positives and negatives, but is still a valuable tool.
 To have `clint.py` ignore certain special cases, put `// NOLINT` at the end of the line.